-Though DC’s highest court warned in 2005 that “compliance with Rules … depends … upon enforcement,” its BEAs have still never enforced 8.3 (and virtually never enforce 3.1).
+Though DC’s Court of Appeals warned in 2005 that “compliance with Rules … depends … upon enforcement,” its BEAs have still never enforced 8.3 and almost never enforced 3.1.
+With DC having ignored straightforward questions regarding enforcement and NDAs for over 10 years despite >$150M in harm to third parties, three questions are publicly posed here:

 Is there any good faith reason why DC BEAs have never enforced 8.3?
 Though 8.3 does not require reporting if it would break privilege or the lie is purely social and harmless, those exceptions don’t completely swallow the Rule (and the privilege exception itself has exceptions).
 Further information on this question can be found here.